 21 Reasons to Start a Job in Diagnostic Medical Sonography

-1. Work With Cutting Edge Technology
+1. Ultrasound Techs Work With Cutting Edge Technology

 2. You Have Superpowers!

-Your skills are absolutely indispensable, and as you help your patients on the road to wellness, they may come to think of you as their own personal superhero.
+As you help your patients on the road to wellness, they may come to think of you as their own personal superhero.

 3. What You Find Might Surprise You

 Unsurprisingly, peering inside people all day can lead to some fascinating and remarkable ultrasound images.
 Remember: HIPAA rules are strictly enforced and it’s imperative to protect patient privacy.